|Medical Student Elective 93ZL710||Dr. Schneider|

 Google Books: quickest search of books published in the U.S., including a number of older books which have been digitized by Google and are accessible online.

-This class meets three times a week and will consist primarily of reading and discussion.
-Students must attend all twelve in-class seminar sessions and actively participate in the in-class discussions.
-If a student misses any session, they must turn in an additional 5-page, typed, report analyzing the reading assignments for the missed session.
+This class will consist primarily of reading and discussion.
+Students are expected to attend all twelve in-class seminar sessions (unless previously discussed with instructor) and actively participate in the in-class discussions.
+If a student misses any session, they must turn in an additional 3-5 page, typed, report analyzing the reading assignments for the missed session.
 (Click here for more information about this report.)
-Each student is required to complete the two class assignments and the final project (see below).
+Each student is required to complete the two class writing assignments and the final project (see below).

-The student will be able to receive Honors, High Pass, Pass and Fail grades based upon the following criteria [Note: Students taking History H546 will be graded according to the usual letter grading scale):
+The student will be able to receive Honors, High Pass, Pass and Fail grades based upon the following criteria:

 Assignments are explained below.
 Click here for more about the Final project.